-The guidance for after action review (AAR) and the AAR toolkit is meant for Tribal government leaders, public health practitioners, and other stakeholders who are planning for an AAR to review actions taken in response to an incident of public health concern within Tribal communities.
-These stakeholders may include Tribal executive staff and government employees, such as: planners, emergency managers, and healthcare professionals.
+The guidance for after action review (AAR) and the AAR toolkit is meant for Tribal government leaders, behavioral health professionals and management, Tribal community health representatives, public health practitioners, and other stakeholders who are planning for an AAR to review actions taken in response to an incident of public health concern within Tribal communities.
+These stakeholders may include Tribal executive staff and government employees, such as: planners, emergency managers, healthcare professionals, public safety, social services, healthcare administrators and professionals, CHRs, elderly and children's programming, and ICWA professionals.